- Travel and Places»

 But, if you have the stamina, there are guided treks enjoyed by so many tourists because of the picturesque valley and the view of the Himalayas with homes and villages on the way that remind you of the not so recent times.

-Walk through the Village of Changu
+Walk Through the Village of Changu

 The walk towards the temple is very interesting as you see homes of the villagers, farms interspersed with stores and restaurants.
 It is an ancient village with still some of the older homes lived in.

 There are stores attracting the usual tourist dollars but not aggressively.
 In fact, I went in a thangka store and really enjoyed the conversation with the owner.
 I learned a lot about thangkas just by passing by that store.
-It was a school at the same time, the Champak Thanka Painting School for those who want to learn how to paint thangkas.
+It was a school at the same time, the Champak Thanka Painting School, for those who want to learn how to paint thangkas.
 The present owner, Dim Lama, who is fifth generation thanka painter showed me the older works that his father did and the difference between these ones and the modern mass produced ones we see a lot of.

-The Pillar of Stone at Changu Narayan - The oldest inscription in Nepal
+The Pillar of Stone at Changu Narayan

 Stone Inscription in the Temple

 Dated 464 A.D., the stone inscription in front of the temple details the story of Dharmadeva, a Nepalese King who died suddenly and was succeeded by his son who, after a series of victories in war inscribed the victory on a stone pillar.
+This is considered the oldest insciption on stone in Nepal.

 The Legend of Changu Narayan